 The Directors have examined significant areas of possible credit and liquidity risk and have satisfied themselves that no material uncertainties exist.
 The Directors have taken into consideration the Company's expected cash flows for a period exceeding twelve months from the date of approval of the financial statements, and have considered outstanding commitments and on-going fees.
-Given the change to the Company's investment policy, its current cash position, and the sum undrawn from the credit facility which has been extended until December 2019 (see note 15 of the audited financial statements for further details on the credit facility), combined with the expected distributions over the same period, the Directors believe the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+Given the Company's investment policy, its current cash position, combined with the expected distributions over the same period, the Directors believe the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
 After due consideration of this, the Directors believe it is appropriate to adopt the going concern basis in preparing the financial statements.